The project management is responsible for the content of the information provided.

 The aim of our project is a release candidate of a pharmacogenetic clinical decision support service (PGCDSS).
 Pharmacogenetics is the study of genetic effects on the metabolic pathways of drugs.
 95% of individuals carry one or more genetic variants that are important for drug dosing recommendations.
-There are currently 225 drugs with known pharmacogenetic interactions.
+There are currently more than 200 drugs with known pharmacogenetic interactions.
 Ignoring genetic variations while prescribing a drug can cause severe adverse drug reactions (ADR), e.g. death or completely insufficient drug response such as lacking pain relief for an analgesic.
-Our service has the potential to reduce inadequate drug prescriptions for patients with certain genetic constellations considerably.
+Our service has the potential to considerably reduce inadequate drug prescriptions for patients with certain genetic constellations.

-The treatment of severe ADRs is expensive, and it has been demonstrated that the costs for additional treatment of patients suffering ADRs can be higher compared to genome analysis of all patients receiving the drug.
-Despite these benefits of pharmacogenetics, the actual implementation in clinical routine is progressing slowly, not because genetic knowledge is missing, but because of problems concerning the transfer of this knowledge to the point-of-care.
-A PGCDSS service reduces the hurdles and costs of for different health care providers to use pharmacogenetic knowledge.
+The treatment of severe ADRs is expensive, and it has been demonstrated that the costs for additional treatment of patients suffering ADRs can be higher compared to whole genome sequencing of all patients receiving the drug.
+Despite these benefits of pharmacogenetics, the actual implementation in clinical routine is progressing slowly.
+However, this is not due to a lack of genetic knowledge, but to problems concerning the transfer of this knowledge to the point-of-care.
+A PGCDSS reduces the hurdles and costs of for different health care providers to use pharmacogenetic knowledge.

-The projected PGCDSS service analyses the individual pharmacogenetic data and warns the physician in case of critical drug prescriptions.
-Thus the service has the potential to reduce severe pharmacogenetic ADRs.
-The system can provide alerts and patient-specific drug recommendations.
+The intended PGCDSS analyses the individual pharmacogenetic data and warns the physician in case of critical drug prescriptions.
+Thus, the service has the potential to reduce severe pharmacogenetic ADRs.
+The system is able to provide alerts and patient-specific drug recommendations.
 The PGCDSS can be part of a clinical information system, but it can also be provided by an external service.
 In both cases, the PGCDSS shall be seamlessly integrated into the physicians’ workflow.